domenicozambella/sputnik/README.md

-# Topics in combinatorics
+# Topics on Vapnik-Chervnenkis theory

-Notes for a series of lectures around Vapnik-Chervonenkis
+Notes for a series of lectures.

-This is for **private use** for the moment.
+This **very messy** work-in-progress.

+Do not use for the time being.